Urban Development Structure

 1. Review the structure of the city developed during the T16 Participatory Incremental Mapping tool and the key findings from Diagnostic (Activity 16).

-2. Review the population growth rate, the urban expansion projections, and the trends of growth defined during the analysis (T19 Urban Expansion Projections).
+2. Review the population growth rate, the demographic and density projections, and the trends of growth defined during the analysis (T19 Demographic and Density Projections).

 3. Draw the new urban perimeter and classify the land into urban area, urban expansion or rural area, or other categories relevant for the city and context (T28 Urban Development Structure Guide).